 Please use the following forms if you want to inform us of a registration or notify us of a change: We also provide you with a completion guide for the registration form where we define important terms of the form, for example.

 We have compiled the most important and most frequently asked questions surrounding non-commercial web radio for you, please read below:

-Artistic performances and contributions by composers and performing artists, such as musicians or singers, are governed by the Copyright Act.
-Pursuant to the latter, composers and artists must receive remuneration when their rights are exploited.
-GEMA and GVL take on this task: GEMA administers the rights of composers and lyricists (authors), GVL represents performing artists (singers, musicians etc.) and producers of sound recordings.
+Artistic performances and contributions by composers and performers, such as musicians or singers, are governed by the Copyright Act.
+Pursuant to the latter, composers and performers must receive remuneration when their rights are exploited.
+GEMA and GVL take on this task: GEMA administers the rights of composers and lyricists (authors), GVL represents performers (singers, musicians etc.) and producers of sound recordings.
 As a consequence, it is necessary to obtain a licence both via GEMA and GVL.